 What is the dress code?

 The recommended dress code is business casual/casual.
 Given that participants will be in the classroom all day, we recommend dressing comfortably.
 For the closing reception and picture day, participants may want to bring one formal outfit

 What should I do to prepare for the course?

 Participants will be sent a manual one-month in advance of the program with preparatory materials including a few pre-readings which should not take more than an hour to review.
 Our instructors provide optional preparatory sessions the day before each course begins.

 What does a typical course day look like?

 Each day consists of lectures, discussions, and in-class applied sessions.
 A typical day will have the following structure:

 - Morning: breakfast, morning lecture, coffee break, second lecture

-- Afternoon: lecture/discussion, coffee break, applied session, recap session
+- Afternoon: lunch, lecture/discussion, coffee break, applied session, recap session